Criteria for posterior consistency: Posterior consistency

 To prove consistency with a given prior, one tries to show that the posterior concentrates all its mass in neighbourhoods of $P_0$ asymptotically, often metric balls centred on $P_0$.
-The first lemma in this section asserts that, under the condition that specific test-sequences for covers of the complement exist, posterior concentration obtains.
+The first lemma in this section asserts that, under the condition that specific test-sequences for covers of the complement exist, posterior concentration follows.
 The proof is inspired by that of Schwartz's theorem \cite{Schwartz65,Ghosal00,Ghosh03} and Le~Cam's \emph{dimensionality restrictions} \cite{LeCam73}.
-Central is the existence of certain test sequences, in a construction Birg\'e refers to as {\it covering-a-ball-by-smaller-balls} \cite{Birge83,Birge84}, which has its roots in \cite{LeCam73} (the essence of which may have been known to Le~Cam as much as a decade earlier).
-The argument is essentially an application of the minimax theorem (see, for example, section 16.4 of \cite{LeCam86}, or section 45 of \cite{Strasser85}): the specific form it takes in this paper is an adaptation of methods developed in \cite{Kleijn06}.
+Central is the existence of certain test sequences, in a construction Birg\'e refers to as {\it covering-a-ball-by-smaller-balls} \cite{Birge83,Birge84}, which has its roots in \cite{LeCam73}.
+The argument is essentially an application of the minimax theorem (see, for example, section~16.4 of \cite{LeCam86}, or section~45 of \cite{Strasser85}): the specific form it takes in this paper is an adaptation of methods developed in \cite{Kleijn06}.
 The essential difference between lemma~\ref{lem:cons} and existing Bayesian limit theorems is that posterior numerator and denominator are dealt with simultaneously rather than separately.
 As a result the prior $\Pi$ is one of the factors that determines testing power and can be balanced against model properties directly.

-In the following lemma, we have in mind a fixed set $V$ for which we want to demonstrate asymptotically vanishing posterior mass.
-In proofs of consistency, $V$ is the complement of an open neighbourhood of $P_0$.
-The set $V$ is covered by a finite collection of model subsets $V_1,\ldots,V_N$ and it is required that for each $V_i$, a special type of test sequence exists.
-In the next subsection, we give conditions for the existence of such sequences. \begin{lemma} Let $\Pi$ be given and assume that $P_0^n\ll P_n^\Pi$ for all $n\geq1$.
+In the following lemma $V$ is a fixed set (\eg\ the complement of an open neighbourhood of $P_0$) for which we want to prove asymptotically vanishing posterior mass.
+We cover $V$ by a finite number of model subsets $V_1,\ldots,V_N$ such that for each $V_i$, a special type of test sequence exists.
+In the next subsection, we give conditions for the existence of such sequences. \begin{lemma} Assume that $P_0^n\ll P_n^\Pi$ for all $n\geq1$.
 For some $N\geq1$, let $V_1,\ldots,V_N$ be a finite collection of measurable model subsets.
 If there exist constants $D_i>0$ and test sequences $(\phi_{i,n})$ for all $1\leq i\leq N$ such that,

 for large enough $n$, then any $V\subset\bigcup_{1\leq i\leq N} V_i$ receives posterior mass zero asymptotically,